Personal oncological experience in the Surgery Clinic of the University “Minas Gerais”, Brazil

 Department of Surgery, Faculty of Medicine, Federal University of Minas Gerais, Brazil

-BACKGROUND: Rectosigmoidectomy usually leads to evacuation disorders and, depending on surgical aggressiveness, urinary and genito-sexual problems as well.
+BACKGROUND: Rectosigmoidectomy usually leads to evacuation disorders and, depending on surgical aggressiveness, urinar and genito-sexual problems as well.

 OBJECTIVE: Comments on the sexual adversities resulting from rectosigmoidectomy, with emphasis on their etiopathogenesis and behavioral consequences.

-COMMENTARY: This article discusses the rectosigmoidectomy in its historical, present and future aspects.
-The impacts of the surgical and radiotherapy trauma on the genito-sexual structure were described, emphasizing their effects under anatomical, pathophysiological and behavioral point of view.
+COMMENTARY: This article discusses the rectosigmoidectomy in its historical, present, and future aspects.
+The impacts of the surgical and radiotherapy trauma on the genito-sexual structure were described, emphasizing their effects under the anatomical, pathophysiological and behavioral points of view.

-CONCLUSION: The rectosigmoidectomy has been progressively less aggressive to sexual functions with better outcome, due to advances on the surgical techniques, which lead to lower response to trauma.
+CONCLUSION: The rectosigmoidectomy has been progressively less aggressive to sexual functions with a better outcome, due to advances on the surgical techniques, which lead to a lower response to trauma.

 sexual dysfunctions, rectosigmoidectomy, rectosigmoid cancer, surgery, radiotherapy, post-operative